 - No development within any phase or sub phase shall take place until a scheme showing details of the disposal of surface water for that phase or sub phase, based on sustainable drainage principles, including details of the design, implementation, maintenance and management of the surface water drainage scheme has been submitted to and approved in writing by the Local Planning Authority in consultation with the Lead Local Flood Authority. - i.
 Details of the design of the scheme (in conjunction with the landscaping plan where applicable). - ii.
 A timetable for its implementation (including phased implementation). - iii.
-Operational maintenance and management plan including access requirements for each sustainable drainage component. - iv.
-Proposed arrangements for future adoption by any public body, statutory undertaker or management company.
+Operational maintenance and management plan including access requirements for each sustainable drainage component.

+iv.
+The details shall also include proposed arrangements for future adoption by any public body, statutory undertaker or management company.

-The development shall be undertaken in accordance with the agreed scheme.
+The development shall be undertaken in accordance with the agreed details.